We did the best bikes ever, now it’s time for this.

 |More often than not this was the view people got of the fragile MX400.|

-10 – The 2004 Kawasaki KXF250/ Suzuki RMZ250
+10 – The 2004 Kawasaki KXF250/ Suzuki RM-Z250

-2004 was a good year for four-stroke aficionados (contrary to what the two-stroke Taliban would have you believe, they do exist).
+The 2004 season was a good one for four-stroke aficionados.
 After having three years all to itself, the revolutionary YZ250F finally had some competition in 2004.
-Along with the new 250F’s from Kawasaki and Suzuki, Honda also threw its hat into the ring with their all-new CRF250R.
+Along with the new 250 four-strokes from Kawasaki and Suzuki, Honda also threw its hat into the ring with its all-new CRF250R.
 The 2004 battle for 250 four-stroke supremacy looked to be a good one.

 As problems mounted and fingers pointed, Suzuki and Kawasaki began to sour on their new friendship.
-Kawasaki was not happy with the terrible reliability of the Suzuki designed motor and Suzuki was not happy with the poor handling Kawasaki chassis.
-In the end they decided to get a divorce and take their 250F development in separate directions.
-In 06 Kawasaki came out with an all-new 250F and it was light years better than the bike it replaced.
-Suzuki would have to solider on with the old design for another year (much to their support team’s chagrin) before finally producing a 100% Suzuki 250F in 2007.
-The Kawa-zuki alliance ended up going down as a failure and the bike it produced will always be remembered as the bastard child of that failed marriage.
+Kawasaki was not happy with the terrible reliability of the Suzuki designed motor and Suzuki was not happy with the poor handling of the Kawasaki chassis.
+In the end, they decided to get a divorce and take their 250F development in separate directions.
+In 2006 Kawasaki came out with an all-new 250F and it was light years better than the machine it replaced.
+Suzuki would have to soldier on with the old design for another year (much to their support team’s chagrin) before finally introducing a 100% Suzuki 250F in 2007.
+The Kawasaki’Suzuki alliance ended up going down as a failure and the bike it produced will always be remembered as the bastard child of that failed marriage.